depado/articles/pages/checklist-for-go-projects.md

 > being at risk of take-downs, shake-downs, or litigation.
 Once the work has
 > other contributors (each a copyright holder), “nobody” starts including you.

-So, spread the love of FOSS, and [choose a license](https://choosealicense.com/) !
+So, spread the love of FOSS, and [choose a license](https://choosealicense.com/)!

-And once you're starting to have dependencies to your project, remember to check their dependencies too !
+And once you're starting to have dependencies to your project, remember to check their dependencies too!
 Some tools do that nicely, such as [glice](https://github.com/ribice/glice) which will list all your dependencies and their associated licenses.